 Weggis is a relaxed, holiday resort southwest of Mount Rigi.
 It lies on Lake Lucerne and is roughly half an hour away from the center of Lucerne.
 It is a good starting point to spend some time in this sunny and warm resort before going up to Rigi.
 The relaxed feel of this town can be attributed to its mild climate, southern plants (chestnuts, palms, grapes, orchids), and the presence of a warm wind called föhn.

 Vitznau is, similar to Weggis, also a beautiful holiday resort near Lucerne.
 Parkhotel Vitznau, a 5-star hotel in this town, is an exceptional luxury hotel renovated completely in 2012 and 2013.
-It has its own beach, 2 restaurants, and a huge wellness area.
+It has a beach, 2 restaurants, and a huge wellness area.

 Vitznau is located on Lake Lucerne, also at the foot of Mount Rigi.
 It takes an hour with public transport to get from Lucerne proper to Vitznau.
 With a car, it takes only 30 minutes.
-From Vitznau, you can take the train going via Rigi Kaltbad to Rigi Kulm.
+From Vitznau, you can take the train from Rigi Kaltbad to Rigi Kulm.
 Another possibility is also taking one of two small cable cars.
 One goes to Vitznauerstock and the other to Gersauerstock.
-From both mountains, you have the possibility to hike going to Rigi if that is what you wish.
+From both mountains, you can hike to Rigi if that is what you wish.